vircadia/vircadia-world-sdk-ts/README.md

 This document outlines the design for a flexible, scalable, and secure game framework that supports peer-to-peer interactions with central server validation.
 The framework is built on a foundation of Conflict-free Replicated Data Types (CRDTs) to manage distributed state and uses glTF files for world representation.

 ### 2. Architecture
-The framework is structured in layers:
+The framework is structured in layers, with components shared between client and server:

+Server-only Layer:
+- Management and Storage Layer

+Shared Layers (Client and Server):
-- Network Layer
+- Networking Layer
-- CRDT Layer
+- CRDT and glTF Data State Layer
-- Store (Actions/Mutations)
-- Game Logic Layer
+- Actions/Mutations Layer

+Client-only Layer:
-- Management Layer
+- Engine/Client Layer (External)

-#### 2.1 Network Layer
+#### 2.1 Management and Storage Layer (Server-only)
-Handles peer-to-peer connections and communication with the central server.
+Handles server-side management of connections, permissions, and data storage.

+#### 2.2 Networking Layer (Shared)
+Manages communication between clients and the server, including peer-to-peer connections.

-#### 2.2 CRDT Layer
+#### 2.3 CRDT and glTF Data State Layer (Shared)
-Manages distributed state using CRDTs to ensure eventual consistency across all peers.
+Maintains the distributed state using CRDTs and glTF data, ensuring consistency across clients and server.

-#### 2.3 Store
-Combines storage and actions (mutations) into a single layer, similar to Vuex in Vue 2.

-#### 2.4 Game Logic Layer
+#### 2.4 Actions/Mutations Layer (Shared)
-Implements game-specific logic and rules.
+Defines and validates state changes through actions, ensuring data integrity and preventing unauthorized modifications.

-#### 2.5 Management Layer
+#### 2.5 Engine/Client Layer (External, Client-only)
-Handles higher-level concerns such as interest management, connection management, and permissions.
+Responsible for interpreting and rendering the game state, including:
+- Rendering and graphics
+- User interface
+- Camera and controls
+- Client-specific game logic

 ### 3. Key Components
 #### 3.1 Store